qcscine/molassembler/src/molassembler/python/sphinx/model.rst

 Parts
 -----

-:class:`molassembler.Molecule` instances are composed of a :class:`molassembler.Graph` and a :class:`molassembler.StereopermutatorList`.
-The :class:`molassembler.Graph` represents atoms as vertices and bonds as edges in a mathematical graph.
-The :class:`molassembler.StereopermutatorList` contains objects to handle the relative spatial arrangements of atoms.
+:class:`scine_molassembler.Molecule` instances are composed of a :class:`scine_molassembler.Graph` and a :class:`scine_molassembler.StereopermutatorList`.
+The :class:`scine_molassembler.Graph` represents atoms as vertices and bonds as edges in a mathematical graph.
+The :class:`scine_molassembler.StereopermutatorList` contains objects to handle the relative spatial arrangements of atoms.
-:class:`molassembler.AtomStereopermutator` instances are responsible for classifying the local shape of its substituents and allowing permutation through distinct non-rotationally superimposable arrangements of its substituents.
+:class:`scine_molassembler.AtomStereopermutator` instances are responsible for classifying the local shape of its substituents and allowing permutation through distinct non-rotationally superimposable arrangements of its substituents.
 The simplest stereogenic case it manages is an asymmetric tetrahedron, where its two stereopermutations represent the R and S arrangements.
-The :class:`molassembler.AtomStereopermutator` manages these arrangements in distinct shapes that range from two substituents (linear and bent) up to twelve (icosahedron and cuboctahedron). :class:`molassembler.BondStereopermutator` instances are responsible for the relative arrangement of two :class:`molassembler.AtomStereopermutator` instances fused at arbitrary vertices of their shapes.
+The :class:`scine_molassembler.AtomStereopermutator` manages these arrangements in distinct shapes that range from two substituents (linear and bent) up to twelve (icosahedron and cuboctahedron).
+:class:`scine_molassembler.BondStereopermutator` instances are responsible for the relative arrangement of two :class:`scine_molassembler.AtomStereopermutator` instances fused at arbitrary vertices of their shapes.
 They manage, for instance, the E and Z arrangements at asymmetric double bonds.

 Construction steps